Teenage Mutant Ninja Turtles: Splintered Fate: Marketing and release

 Teenage Mutant Ninja Turtles: Splintered Fate was announced and released for iOS, iPadOS, macOS and tvOS through Apple Arcade on May 4, 2023.
 A one-shot tie-in comic was released by IDW Publishing as a digital preview alongside the Apple Arcade release, while an extended physical edition released on August 16, 2023.
-During Nintendo's Indie World Showcase in April 2024, a trailer debuted confirming that the game would be released for the Nintendo Switch in July 2024; it would become available on July 17.
+During Nintendo's Indie World Showcase in April 2024, a trailer debuted confirming that the game would be released for the Nintendo Switch in July 2024; it became available on July 17.
 In October 2024, it was announced that the game would release for Windows through Steam and the Epic Games Store on November 6, 2024.
 In January 2025, a downloadable content (DLC) expansion subtitled Casey Jones & The Junkyard Jam, was announced which would add Casey Jones to the game as a playable character.
 It was released on February 5, 2025.
+A second DLC expansion, released on February 25, 2026, added the mutant fox Alopex as a playable character alongside new artifacts and a free update introducing additional game modes and combat rooms.

 In April 2025, it was announced that the game would release digitally on PlayStation 4 and PlayStation 5 on May 20 2025, and Xbox One and Xbox Series X/S later on June 24, 2025.
-Additionally, it was confirmed that special physical editions of the home console versions were set to release on August 26, 2025.
+Additionally, it was confirmed that special physical editions of the home console versions would be released on August 26, 2025.
 There is the Deluxe edition, which in addition to the base game, includes The Junkyard Jam DLC, reversible cover art, collector's cards, and another yet to be announced DLC expansion; and the Pipin' Hot Collector's edition which includes everything in the Deluxe edition as well as tabletop role-playing game dice, a dice box, a game manual and artbook, a comic book, posters, a pizza box and pizza box sleeve, and a special coin.